-- Leaders will be able to show that they are aware of the risks and potential dangers associated with travelling on advanced white water. - Leaders will show they have an understanding of simple solutions to common problems that they may encounter whilst paddling advanced white water. - Leaders should demonstrate dynamic risk assessments for themselves and the group.
+- Leaders will be able to show they are aware of the risks and potential dangers associated with artificial venues. - Leaders will show that they have an understanding of simple solutions to common problems that they may encounter whilst paddling. - Leaders should demonstrate dynamic risk assessments for themselves and the group.